akegaviar/auction-cordapp/README.md

 ## Bidding

 ```
-start BidFlow bidAmount: AMOUNT, auctionId: LINEARID
+start BidFlow bidAmount: AMOUNT, auctionId: ID
 ```

 where

 * AMOUNT — the amount you want to bid on an auction item.
-* LINEARID — the ID of the action item.
+* ID — the ID of the auction ID.
+Can be queried with `run vaultQuery contractStateType: net.corda.samples.states.AuctionState`.

 Example: